gravityforms/gravityformscli/readme.txt

 = 1.0-beta-5 =
 - Added the wp gf form notification command.
 - Added the wp gf entry notification command.
+- Added the wp version command.
+- Added the wp update command.
+- Updated the install and update commands to download the latest hotfix version by default.
 - Fixed an issue with wp gf form export <form-id> where the form ID is ignored.

 = 1.0-beta-4 =